socomsystems/documentation/user_manual/files/access_webdav.rst

 5. Click the ``Finish`` button.

-  Windows Explorer maps the network drive, making your Nextcloud instance available.
+  Windows Explorer maps the network drive, making your cyfrSpaces instance available.

 Accessing files using Cyberduck